You know that customer satisfaction is important.

-You have just launched your customer satisfaction survey and you are eager start making changes to improve your customer satisfaction level.
+Maybe, you’ve been surveying your customers for a long time.
+Or, maybe you have just launched your first customer satisfaction survey, and you are eagerly embarking on the journey to improving your customer satisfaction level.
 You know that you have asked the right questions and have prepared an action plan to increase satisfaction levels.

 Survey Response Rate Influencers

 Before you begin building your customer satisfaction survey, consider these 5 key factors that influence survey response rates.

 - Target Audience

 - Survey Frequency